 Scotti et al. (1993) suggested that the length scale should depend on the grid aspect ratio.
-In the equilibrium condition with the universal Kolmogorov spectrum, energy cascaded to the SGS turbulence, which equals to SGS dissipation, must not depend on grid aspect ratio.
+Under equilibrium conditions with the universal Kolmogorov spectrum, energy cascaded to the SGS turbulence, which is equal to SGS dissipation, must not depend on the grid aspect ratio.
 The energy flux or dissipation can be written as function of S{ij} and the length scale, λ .
-The S{ij} depends on the grid aspect ratio, so the length scale should have dependency on the aspect ratio which cancels the dependency of the S{ij} .
-With some approximations, they obtained an approximate function of the length scale 1:
+The S{ij} depends on the grid aspect ratio, so the length scale should have dependency on the aspect ratio, cancelling the dependency of S{ij} .
+With some approximations, the authors obtained an approximate function of the length scale 1: